AndrewZures/AndrewZures.github.io/_posts/2014-02-08-clj-cljs-pt2-setup.md

 [sample_project]: https://github.com/AndrewZures/combining_clj_cljs_libraries/tree/base_project
 [part_3]: http://localhost:4000/jekyll/update/2014/02/08/clj-cljs-pt3-dividing-profiles.html

-#Seting Up You Base Project:
+#Setting Up Your Base Project:

 A [Sample Base Project][sample_project] is available if you would like to use it.
 It already has [Speclj][speclj] installed and running for both Clojure and ClojureScript.
-We will be referencing this project throught this tutorial.
+We will be referencing this project throughout this tutorial.

-Regardless of whether you use the sample project, you project structure should look similar.
-This is especially true in how your `src/` and `spec/` paths should looks.
+Regardless of whether you use the sample project, your project structure should look similar.
+This is especially true in how your `src/` and `spec/` paths should look.
 You'll want a structure like `src/file-type/project-name/code.file-type`.
 For example, in the sample project we have `src/clj/myproject/core.clj` for Clojure source and `src/cljs/myproject/core.cljs` for the ClojureScript source.

 A similar structure should be used for your tests.